According to Newton's First and Second Laws, what happens whe... | Study Prep in Pearson+

 Multiple Choice

+Which statement best describes the difference between an unbalanced force and balanced forces acting on an object?

-According to Newton's First Law, what will happen to an object at rest if act on it?
+According to Newton's First Law, what is the state of an object when all the forces acting on it are balanced ()?

 8